• Home

 by Sarah

 All About A Solar Eclipse?
-One of the things that jump-started my young college career was a simple fact that I loved space.
-I wanted to take an Astronomy class more than anything and finally got to when I was in 5th grade.
+One of the things that jump-started my young college career was the simple fact that I loved space.
+I wanted to take an Astronomy class more than anything, and finally got to when I was in 5th grade.

 I learned about all sorts of great things and eclipses were just one small thing we learned about.